ardangelo/beepberry-keyboard-driver/README.md

 - Physical Alt is mapped to symbols via the keymap file
 - Symbol is mapped to AltGr (Right Alt), mapped to more symbols via the keymap file

+Adds the following sysfs entries under `/sys/firmware/beepberry`:

+- `led`: 0 to disable LED, 1 to enable.
+Write-only.
+- `led_red`, `led_green`, `led_blue`: set LED color intensity from 0 to 255.
+Write-only.
+- `keyboard_backlight`: set keyboard brightness from 0 to 255.
+Write-only.
+- `battery_raw`: raw numerical battery level as reported by firmware.
+Read-only.
+- `battery_volts`: battery voltage estimation.
+Read-only

+Module parameters:

+Write to `/sys/module/bbqX0kbd/parameters/<param>` to set, or unload and reload the module with `bbqX0kbd param=val`.

+- `touchpad`: one of `meta` or `keys`
+  - `meta`: default, will use the touchpad button to enable or disable meta mode.
+    See section below for how to use meta mode.
+  - `keys`: touchpad always on, swiping sends arrow keys, clicking sends Enter.

 ### Meta mode

 Meta mode is a modal layer that assists in rapidly moving the cursor and scrolling with single keypresses.